skandsisodia87/skandsisodia87/README.md

 - 🧑‍💻 A MERN Stack Developer.
 - 🔭 Completed B.Tech in CSE from ABESIT.
 - 📫 How to reach me: **<a href="sisodiaskand@gmail.com">Email me</a>**
-- 👨‍💻 Trainee Software Engineer @XorLabs pvt.
+- 👨‍💻 Junior Software Engineer @XorLabs pvt.

 <!-- - 🤹‍♂️ I love to work with React. -->
 <!-- I’m currently working on: **E-voting using BlockChain** -->